nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-success">

-:white_check_mark: Use `alert-success` to tell the developer what should be done
+:heavy_check_mark: Use `alert-success` to tell the developer what should be done

 </div>